 For communication redundancy in the VLAN environment, set Redundant Port Coupling Ports and Coupling Control Ports to Trunk Port, since these ports act as the backbone for transmitting packets from different VLANs to different Moxa switch units.

 PVID

 Setting Description Factory Default

 1 to 4094 Sets the default VLAN ID for untagged devices connected to 1

-the port.
+1 to 4094 the port.
+1

 Tagged VLAN